composablesys/collabs/docs/src/guide/data_modeling.md

 }
 ```

 The app's top-level state is a variable `currentGame: Minesweeper | null`.
-When the user first clicks a tile, `currentGame` is set to a new instance of `Minesweeper`.
-(It is `null` before the first click: we provide that click's coordinates `(startX, startY)` to the `Minesweeper` constructor, so that it can generate a game where that coordinate is mine-free.)
+When the user first clicks a tile, `currentGame` is set to a new instance of Minesweeper.
+(It is `null` before the first click: we provide that click's coordinates `(startX, startY)` to the Minesweeper constructor, so that it can generate a game where that coordinate is mine-free.)

 **Collaborative data model:** Next, we convert the above data model into a collaborative one.

-Per step 2, we should replace `Tile`'s properties with collaborative versions:
+Per step 2, we should replace Tile's properties with collaborative versions:

-- `revealed: boolean`: This should start `false`, and once it becomes `true`, it should stay that way forever - you can't "un-reveal" a tile (especially a mine!). `CBoolean` with the default options satisfies these conditions, so we use that.
+- `revealed: boolean`: This should start `false`, and once it becomes `true`, it should stay that way forever - you can't "un-reveal" a tile (especially a mine!).
+CBoolean with the default options satisfies these conditions, so we use that.
-- `flag: FlagStatus`: Recall that `FlagStatus` is a custom enum.
+- `flag: FlagStatus`: Recall that FlagStatus is a custom enum.
 As an opaque immutable type, the table in [Built-in Collabs](./built_in_collabs.html) suggests `CVar<FlagStatus>`.
 In case of concurrent changes to the flag, this will pick one arbitrarily, which seems fine from the users' perspective.
 - `readonly isMine: boolean;`, `readonly number: number;`: Since these are fixed, we actually don't need to make them collaborative.
 We can just set them in the constructor as usual.

-Also, per step 3, we should replace `Tile` with a subclass of `CObject`.
-That leads to the class `CTile` below:
+Also, per step 3, we should replace Tile with a subclass of CObject.
+That leads to the class CTile below:

 ```ts
 class CTile extends collabs.CObject {